Here are some more key facts about SNAP and senior hunger.

 Too many seniors are going hungry

 - Food insecurity is growing among older adults.
-The food insecurity rate for all senior households was 8.9% in 2014, up from 5.5% in 2001.
+The food insecurity rate for all senior households was 8.3% in 2015, down slightly from the year before but up from 5.5% in 2001.
 At the same time, the percentage of seniors facing the threat of hunger has more than doubled.

 Too few seniors are enrolled in SNAP